SteffGarre/Applied-Cryptography/ciphertexts/README.md

 # Cryptanalysis of Ciphertexts
-Two ciphertext were given, *cipher1.txt* and *cipher2.txt*.
-The ciphers were analysed adnd decrypted using some short python programs.
+Two ciphertext were given, *cipher1* and *cipher2*.
+The ciphers were analysed and decrypted using some short python programs.
 Please see the .pdf file for a full report.